[Updated in July 2022]

 Sylvera is tackling the wider decarbonisation and offsetting economy by bringing clarity to carbon offset markets as the world’s first carbon offset ratings provider.
 The need for carbon offsetting is imperative.
 In August 2021, the IPCC announced that Earth will reach a temperature rise of ~1.5C by the 2030s.
 As Andrew Beebe from Obvious Ventures so eloquently puts it, “the scale of this [global sustainability] transformation is on par with the digitisation economy before it.”
 Think of Sylvera as a parallel to Moody’s ratings towards the global capital markets.
 “We founded Sylvera because we believed that in order to reach net zero, the world will require a well-functioning and scalable carbon offset market,” co-founder Dr. Allister Furey says.
 “Such a market will only work if all participants can trust in the projects they are trading.”

-We also invested in Gardin last Autumn and are excited for their competitive edge that lies in its deep agrotech, AI-enabled hardware and software.
+In 2020 we also invested in Gardin and are excited for their competitive edge that lies in its deep agrotech, AI-enabled hardware and software.
 Gardin’s bold vision to maximise food production & minimise waste is implemented through its optical phenotyping technology and delivery of actionable insights.
 “Food producers don’t always want tech, they want their problems to be solved.
 This is why we have taken a full-stack approach to our solution,” says Founder Sumanta Talukdar, “good for you and good for our planet.”